MicrosoftDocs/win32/desktop-src/ETW/configuring-and-starting-a-systemtraceprovider-session.md

 For more information on using the NT Kernel Logger session as a trace provider, see [Configuring and Starting the NT Kernel Logger Session](configuring-and-starting-the-nt-kernel-logger-session.md).

-On Window ____ and later, the SystemTraceProvider can be configured via separate System Providers, which can be controlled with [EnableTraceEx2](/windows/win32/api/evntrace/nf-evntrace-enabletraceex2) like standard Event Tracing for Windows event providers.
+On Windows 10 SDK build 20348 and later, the SystemTraceProvider can be configured via separate System Providers, which can be controlled with [EnableTraceEx2](/windows/win32/api/evntrace/nf-evntrace-enabletraceex2) like standard Event Tracing for Windows event providers.
 For a full list of system providers, keywords, and corresponding legacy flags and groups, see [System Providers](system-providers.md)

 ## Enable a SystemTraceProvider session